-- 14.1 Shortlisting should not begin until after the closing date and should be undertaken by a minimum of two members of the selection panel. - 14.2 The Head Teacher/Governing Body has a responsibility to make sure that: - Candidates are shortlisted only against agreed criteria from the person specification using information contained in the application. - A record of the shortlisting process is made. - The final selection can be justified. - Applicants are advised promptly that they have been shortlisted by inviting to interview. - 14.3 Any criminal record disclosed by an applicant should not be taken into account at the short-listing stage.
-The criteria used for short-listing must be the same for all candidates and must relate to the job description and person specification only.
+- 14.1 Shortlisting should not begin until after the closing date and should be undertaken by a minimum of two members of the selection panel. - 14.2 The Head Teacher/Governing Body has a responsibility to make sure that:

+- Candidates are shortlisted only against agreed criteria from the person specification using information contained in the application. - A record of the shortlisting process is made. - The final selection can be justified. - Applicants are advised promptly that they have been shortlisted by inviting to interview. - 14.3 Any criminal record disclosed by an applicant should not be considered at the shortlisting stage.
+The criteria used for short-listing must be the same for all candidates and must relate to the job description and person specification only. - 14.4 In addition, as part of the shortlisting process schools and colleges should consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+This is a requirement of Keeping Children Safe.